andrea-bia/numeta/README.md

 ## Features

 - **Metaprogramming Focus**: Leverages metaprogramming for flexible code generation.
-- **Simplified Approach**: Does not rely on parsing AST or bytecode, making it straightforward.
+- **Simple Compiler Pipeline**: Avoids heavy AST/bytecode parsing by working from type hints and runtime objects.
 - **Type Annotations**: Uses Python's type hints to differentiate between compiled and compile-time variables.

+## How it Works

+1. **Annotate** compile-time values using `nm.comptime` and write kernels with `@nm.jit`.
+2. **Transpile** the supported Python + NumPy-like subset into Fortran.
+3. **Compile** the generated Fortran into a shared library.
+4. **Execute** the compiled routine from Python.

 ## Limitations

 Numeta is still experimental.
-JIT-compiled functions currently cannot return values; they must modify arrays or objects passed as arguments.
+Compiled functions can return scalars or NumPy arrays, but not arbitrary Python objects.
+Not all Python or NumPy features are supported yet.

 ## Installation